 1. Camino de Santiago passport

 As well as your actual passport (definitely don't forget that!), you might also want to get an official Camino de Santiago Pilgrim Passport.
 It's not compulsory, but you'll need one if you want to earn a Compostela (a gorgeous certificate with your name in Latin that proves you walked the Camino) at the end of the pilgrimage.
-You’ll need to collect at least one stamp per day at various checkpoints along the way to prove you’ve walked the final 100 kilometres.
+You’ll need to collect at least one stamp per day at various checkpoints along the way to prove you’ve walked the final 62 miles (100 kilometers).
 It’s well worth doing, both as a bit of fun and as a souvenir to remember your trip.

 You’re going to want to get a good night’s sleep every night to ensure you’re well-rested for another big day of walking.
 You’ll be so tired at the end of each day that you’ll probably fall asleep as soon as your head hits the pillow, but it might still be worth bringing a pair of earplugs if you’re a light sleeper.